eopf-toolkit/community-notebook-competition/README.md

 Once you access with your [CDSE](https://dataspace.copernicus.eu/) credentials, you will get the chance to choose the language you want to develop with!
 If you are not yet registered, you can do it [here](https://identity.dataspace.copernicus.eu/auth/realms/CDSE/login-actions/registration?client_id=account-console&tab_id=B4WzkvfBZbA).

-When starting your server, you will be able to select the docker image you want to work with.<br>
+When starting your server, you will be able to select the **Docker image** you want to work with.
+The EOPF Toolkit has designed updated environments to support your development!<br>

-Select: **Specify an existing docker image**.
+You can select: **Specify an existing docker image**.

 <p align="center"><img title="Select docker image" alt="Alt text" src="/img/sel_di.png" class="center" ></p>

-Once this option is displayed:
+Once you click, the following box is displayed:

 <p align="center"><img title="Define the docker option" alt="Alt text" src="/img/def_di.png" class="center" ></p>

-Select among:
+In the box, you can copy and paste the following custom lines:

-* Python:<br>
+* If you would like to develop your workflow in Python:<br>
 `4zm3809f.c1.de1.container-registry.ovh.net/eopf-toolkit-python/eopf-toolkit-python:competition`

-* R:<br>
+* Or, if you prefer to use R:<br>
 `4zm3809f.c1.de1.container-registry.ovh.net/eopf-toolkit-r/eopf-toolkit-r:competition`

 And select **Start**.

+You will be redirected to your development space in the JupyterLab!<br>

+To get some ideas on how to get started with your development, watch the introductory session [here](https://www.youtube.com/watch?v=N7_C3rxjjp4).

 ### Stage 3: Notebook Submission
 Submit your completed Jupyter Notebook via GitHub once complete, between 1 November 2025 and 30 January 2026 (23:59 UTC+1).

-Clear guidelines, a notebook template and evaluation criteria will be provided in advance via this GitHub repository.
-We will also provide some challenge prompts to help get you started.
-Stay tuned!
+You will need to fill in a Submission Form (in a Markdown file), and follow [these instructions](https://github.com/eopf-toolkit/community-notebook-competition/tree/main/submissions).

+For a step-by-step on how to develop and submit your work, you can follow [this video](https://www.youtube.com/watch?v=hh7exW_F1ME).
+Here we guide you through the submission in GitHub!

 ### Stage 4: Judging & Evaluation
 A panel of expert judges will evaluate each submission based on technical soundness, effective use of the EOPF Zarr data and plugins and educational quality.

 ### Stage 5: Awards & Showcase
-The competition culminates in an online awards showcase where winners and highly commended entries will be announced.
+The competition culminates in an online award showcase where **winners** and **highly commended entries** will be announced.

-The top notebooks will be featured in the EOPF 101 book as new case studies and you will be given the chance to be a co-author of a publication on EOPF 101.
+The top notebooks will be featured in the EOPF 101 book as new case studies and you will be given the chance to be a co-author of a publication on EOPF-101.

 There is also a prize pool of 10 000 Euros in upskilling vouchers sponsored by [thriveGEO](https://www.thrivegeo.com).
 In addition, there will be exciting ESA swag such as Sentinel-2 Lego sets up for grabs!

 ## Rules and Eligibility
 ### Eligibility
 The competition is open to individuals and teams.
-All participants must register through the official registration form.
+All participants must register through the official registration form." to "All participants must submit their notebooks and submission forms using GitHub.
+If you need help, please join one of our [office hours or co-working sessions](https://form.jotform.com/252893826285067).

 ### Submission Requirements
-Submissions must be a Jupyter Notebook (.ipynb file).
+Submissions must be a Jupyter Notebook (`.ipynb` file).
 - The notebook must be functional and reproducible.
 - The notebook must make use of the EOPF Zarr Sample Service data.
 - The notebook may incorporate one or more EOPF plugins, though this is not a mandatory requirement.